 Tennessee walking horses endure immense pain and fear in order to achieve their exaggerated gait known as the "Big Lick."
 They are fitted with tall, heavy shoes and in a practice known as soring, their legs are covered with caustic chemicals—all for the sake of a ribbon.

-Wild horses and burros in western states are targeted by many who pressure the government into rounding them up and removing them from our public lands.
-Others are advocating for changes in protections to allow for auctioning them off—tens of thousands could be stripped of their freedom and sold for slaughter.
+Horses and burros living in the wild in western states are targeted by many who are advocating for changes in protections to allow for auctioning them off—which could result in tens of thousands of wild horses and burros being sold for slaughter.
 We believe that wild horses and burros deserve protections and should be humanely managed.

 And counting, the ongoing era of the "Big Lick" faction of the Tennessee walking horse industry allows the routine crippling of horses as a core training strategy.